Corionis/ELS/artifacts/document/how-to-readme.md

 Collection data are required to perform a munge.
 Generally the lowercase variation of an option will cause the needed data to be dynamically generated at runtime.
-Whereas the uppcase variation will import the data from a file.
+Whereas the uppercase variation will import the data from a file.

 ## Command Line Options